b12io/orchestra/beanstalk_dispatch/README.md

 to run on a given SQS queue.
 The function name you pass it must be a key in the `BEANSTALK_DISPATCH_TABLE`, and the queue name you pass it must be a queue for which a beanstalk worker is configured.

+## Using SafeTasks

+By default, every function run by `beanstalk_dispatch` is wrapped in a `SafeTask` class that sets a `@timeout` decorator on the function and catches any exceptions for logging.
+If you would like to customize the behavior of the `SafeTask`, pass an instance in to `schedule_function` which contains your function and have this run.

+The following parameters/functions are configurable on a `SafeTask`

+`timeout_timedelta`: maximum number of seconds task can run `verbose`: boolean specifying if failures are logged `run`: abstract method to fill in with task work `on_error`: run if the task fails for any reason `on_success`: run after the task completes successfully `on_completion`: run after each task (after `on_error` or `on_success`)